You must have administrator rights to access this feature.

 An origin is defined by the scheme (protocol), host (domain), and port of the URL used to access it.
 For example, a valid origin is https://www.cartegraph.com where https is the scheme, www.cartegraph.com is the host, and 443 is the default port for https.

-Applicable requests from origins not listed in the whitelist are added to the error log.
+Applicable requests from origins not listed in the allow list are added to the error log.
 View the error log to determine legitimate, known origins that should be allowed for REST API web application integrations.
 These requests are logged even with EnhancedAPISecurity set to false in order to help identify integrations before potentially breaking them when EnhancedAPISecurity is set to true.
-They can then be added to the whitelist.
+They can then be added to the allow list.